dtrizna/quo.vadis/README.md

 ## Environment Setup

 Tested on Python `3.8.x` - `3.9.x`.
-Because of a large number of dependencies with specific versions (because of pre-trained machine learning models), we suggest using a virtual environment or `conda`:
+Because of a large number of dependencies with specific versions (due to pre-trained machine learning models), we suggest using a virtual environment or `conda`:

 ```bash
 % python3 -m venv QuoVadisEnv